 In 1980, about 30 species were removed from the genera Opuntia and Tephrocactus to a new genus, Cumulopuntia, primarily due to the fruits, which contain no pulp, a different seed structure, and the overall growth being a compact cushion.
 Since then, this genus has been reduced to 20 species, and some authorities acknowledge only 5-7 species.
 These plants are found in central South America.

-Cumulopuntia sphaerica is is distributed from central Chile north to Peru.
-It is very common, growing from near sea level to the timber line in the Andes, sometimes found at altitudes of 4,200 m.
+This species, which is distributed from central Chile northwards to Peru, is very common, growing from near sea level to the timber line in the Andes, sometimes found at altitudes of 4,200 m.
 Vernacular names of this plant include gatito (‘little cat’) and perrito (‘little dog’).
 It is not clear what they refer to.
 The plant may be small, but it is very spiny and not in the least cuddly.

 Cumulopuntia sphaerica, encountered south of Vallenar (top) and in Valle del Encanto, near Ovalle, Chile.
 (Photos copyright © by Kaj Halberg)